Mastercard Economics Institute Releases Travel Industry Trends 2023June 14, 2023 | Dubai, united Arab Emirates

-New insights from the Mastercard Economics Institute reveal that consumers are taking advantage of a more traditional travel ecosystem in 2023, prioritizing leisure travel and pioneering new corridors around the world.
-Released today, Travel Industry Trends 2023 delivers key insights about the global state of travel, punctuated by shifting economic landscapes, persistent consumer demands, and a reopening of mainland China.
+Dubai, United Arab Emirates – 14 June 2023: New insights from the Mastercard Economics Institute reveal that consumers, including those from Middle East and Africa (MENA), are taking advantage of a more traditional travel ecosystem in 2023, prioritizing leisure travel and pioneering new corridors around the world.
+The Travel Industry Trends 2023 report delivers key insights about the global state of travel, punctuated by shifting economic landscapes, persistent consumer demands, and a reopening mainland China.

-In the face of a changing economic landscape, post-pandemic preferences for experiences over things1 and a consistent demand for leisure travel shape the 2023 outlook.
-Initially lagging leisure travel, business travel found its footing in the latter half of 2022, especially in cultures prioritizing a return to office.
-With an uncertain economy providing some cross-market turbulence, mainland China’s reopening is expected to bolster growth globally with concentrated impact in Asia Pacific, according to Mastercard Economics Institute estimates.
+In the face of economic headwinds, post-pandemic preferences for experiences over things1 consistent demand for leisure travel shape the 2023 outlook.
+Initially lagging behind leisure travel, business travel found its footing in the latter half of 2022, especially in cultures prioritizing a return to office.
+With an uncertain economy providing some cross-market turbulence, mainland China’s reopening is expected to bolster growth globally.

 Key findings include:

 - Tourists continue to prioritize experiences.
-Preference for experiences over things persists, and travelers are demonstrating new demand for the unique.
+Preference for experiences over things persists, and travelers worldwide are demonstrating new demand for the unique.
 Potentially influenced by social media and entertainment, travelers are landing in lesser-known destinations in search of cultural immersion.
-As of March 2023, global spending on experiences was up 65% while spending on things is up 12% compared to 2019.8 Experience-oriented spending is surging in certain corridors where pandemic lockdowns have expired, but Chinese tourists who traditionally over-index on luxury retail compared to other tourists could provide a boost to goods spending across markets.
+Global spending on experiences is up 65% while spending on things is up 12% compared to 2019.
+In the MENA region, experience-oriented spending is surging in certain countries, such as Morocco, where it was up a whopping 117.5% year-over-year by March 2023.

 Travelers want a good experience from the time they book their plane ticket to their first step on new soil, and companies that understand that are better positioned to establish longer and more valuable relationships with their consumers.
 This key shift in expectations has already started to change not only how companies work with their consumers, but also the way in which we travel.
 And though consumer behavior will continue to shift alongside the macroeconomic environment, providing more choice in how to pay (like redeeming points for bookings), and tailoring experiences, recommendations, and offers are just two strategies that keep the individual traveler at the center of engagement.